Habenzu/ECB_Topic_Chronicles/doc/report.md

 \end{tabular}}
 \end{table}

-From these metrics, it is clear, and not surprising, that directly supervised modeling (rather than via an unsupervised pipeline) outperforms the unsupervised approach.
+From these metrics, it is clear, and not surprising, that directly supervised modeling outperforms the unsupervised approach.
 Overall, the CatBoost model based on the `text-embedding-3-large` embeddings performs best on most metrics.
 A close second is the fine-tuned `xlm-roberta-base` model, which also performs strongly across many metrics; however, similar to `cb-text-embedding-3-large`, it exhibits comparatively low recall.

-For the unsupervised BERTopic variants, the results highlight the importance of smaller chunks.
-Because we created chunks as large as possible, `text-embedding-3-large` produced relatively few chunks; combined with the fact that BERTopic does not intrinsically support multi-label topics, performance is lower than with embedding models that have a smaller context window.
+For the unsupervised BERTopic variants, the results emphasize the advantages of using smaller chunks.
+Since we created chunks as large as possible, the `text-embedding-3-large` model produced relatively few of them.
+Combined with the limitation that BERTopic does not natively support multi-label topics, this led to weaker performance compared to embedding models with smaller context windows.
+In practice, the more individual chunk-level predictions we can aggregate, the stronger the resulting multi-label performance becomes.

 We therefore conclude that the large embeddings from `text-embedding-3-large` (3072) carry substantial signal for predicting document topics.
 At the same time, the (two-times larger than 384) 768-dimensional embeddings of `all-mpnet-base-v2` are, based on this evaluation, not more informative than the 384-dimensional `all-MiniLM-L12-v2` embeddings.